 Yes, this Cannonball Run victory is a wonderful thing, and don’t let the nay-sayers keep you feeling hopeless and introverted.

 And for heaven’s sake, relax a bit and follow the example set by this crew: enjoy life, it’s not as bad as the media wants you to believe.

 P.S.
-In a year or when all the statutes of limitations have expired, the team will be able to release all their data and other information about their record-setting trip.
+In a year or when all the statutes of limitations have expired, the team may release all their data and other information about their record-setting trip.

-Art Harman is a life-long auto enthusiast who’s completed some racing training and a bit of Autobahn driving.
-He’s the President of the Coalition to Save Manned Space Exploration, a space advocacy organization.
+Art Harman is a life-long auto enthusiast who’s completed some racing training and some Autobahn driving.
+He’s the President of the Coalition to Save Manned Space Exploration, a space advocacy organization supporting the return to the moon by 2024.
 He was the Legislative Director and foreign policy advisor for Rep. Stockman (R-Texas) in the 113th Congress, and is a veteran policy analyst and grass-roots political expert.
 His expertise includes foreign relations, border security/amnesty, national security, transportation, foreign broadcasting and NASA/space policy.

 He has travelled the world and been behind the Iron Curtain during the Soviet era, witnessed the fall of the Berlin Wall, was arrested by the KGB, and stood in the footprints of those who sacrificed everything for freedom at Tiananmen Square.